Jardal/A10M-Slic3r-profile/README.md

 - Geeetech in download section have Color Mixer software, try it.
 It supplies mixer from control Panel, but way better.
 - if you need dual coloured part, go to Settings button...
 - Each gcode file from Slic3r contain at the end whole printing configuration which could be imported to Slic3r again
+- Each gcode file contain at the begin all settings what you set it at the right panel for future reference (and you did not need to make printscreen with settings)
 - Slic3r remember settings and you want to begin with defaults?
 Simply edit file slic3r.ini and delete row with last_output_path and whole sections Presets and Recent.
 - Dual colour print should be used without filament cleaning, but remember that to change colour it need about 25mm in extruder (ie., 25-50 cm of transient colour to fully change colour).
 You slould set same value (2 for left extruder) to Infill and Perimeter extruder in Extruders section
+- You can check gcode health with Pronterface http://kliment.kapsi.fi/printrun/ . just associate gcode files with Pronterface...
+See Internet Archive if link disappeared: https://web.archive.org/web/20191031020314/http://kliment.kapsi.fi/printrun/
+- Strongest pieces you will get with layers 0.2 or 0.15mm, about 10% less with thinner print and about 50% less with 0.3mm
+- Infill does not have such impact on strongness as you think.
+3 perimeters and 10% infill are about 10% less than 100% infill

 ## Notes about material
-Profile is for ABS only.
+**Profile is for ABS only**.
 Best colours for quality printings are white, yellow, green, light gray.
 Bad colors are silver, black.
 Use plastics without smell, they are way better than fume filaments.

 Remember, that ABS is not able to print curves in free air as PLA wit appropriate cooling blower, bridges only.